We offer affordable, flat fee rates (with payment plans) that help Florida consumers resolve judgments taken by Midland Funding LLC.

 Experience of serving thousands of clients

-Midland Funding LLC purchased a defaulted debt from an original creditor.
-Midland Funding LLC then files lawsuits against consumers in an attempt to collect the debt.
-They are counting on the fact that you will not respond or show up to court.
-If you do not then they may take a default judgment against you.
+Midland Funding LLC is a debt buyer that purchases debts for pennies on the dollar.
+They file lawsuits against consumers in an attempt to collect more than what they paid for the debt to make a profit.
+If you did not respond appropriately they may have taken a judgment against you.
 In Florida, a judgment can be aggressively collected for twenty (20) years and even longer if they keep renewing the judgment.
 This gives Midland Funding LLC a long time in which to come after you.
 You may think that a judgment is just a worthless piece of paper.
 You may think that they can not force you to pay the judgment.
 You are wrong.
 Judgment creditors can garnish bank accounts taking your hard earned money.
 They can file a motion for receivership which allows them to remove money at any time from your bank accounts.
 They can stop the sale or purchase of a home or auto.
 They can try to sell any unprotected assets you may have in Florida.
 In short, whether a have the money to settle or not right now, it can get more costly the longer you avoid Midland Funding LLC.

 Midland Funding LLC Contact Details